virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 of column 1 is somewhat different.
-If a line begins with "C " or "D " it is still treated as a comment or a compiler directive, just as in pure HAL/S.  However, E/M/S (exponent/main/subscript) lines are not allowed at all.
+If a line begins with "C " or "D " it is still treated as a comment or a compiler directive, just as in pure HAL/S.  However, E/M/S (exponent/main/subscript) lines are not allowed at all; which frankly is no loss, since they're more useful as an output format than as an input format.

-Thus in general, the interpreter will accept any lines other that full-line comments or compiler directives as regular HAL/S source code, and will automatically prepend a single space to them before compilation.
-If you want to enter code like "C = 1;" or "D = C + 5", I'm afraid you still have to be careful to put a space in front of yourself, rather than beginning them in column 1.
+Thus in general, the interpreter will accept any lines other that full-line comments or compiler directives as regular HAL/S source code, and will automatically prepend a single space to them before compiling them.
+If you want to enter code like "C = 1;" or "D = C + 5", which the interpreter will confuse with full-line comments or compiler directives, I'm afraid you'll have to be careful to put a space in front of them yourself, rather than beginning them in column 1.

 Moreover, in addition to HAL/S code, you can also input commands for the interpreter itself, such as "HELP" to get a list of the commands